-Kim Little Frasure

-Frustration, failure,

-faith and patience

-ing their words of wisdom, some of which cut to just like our battles take place the very bone?
-Sometimes it takes time for our tasks or endeavors to spring forth and do what God actually intends them to do.

-ticular task just didn't take off?
-And then

-you had fellow brothers and sisters offer-

 Osteen wrote, "Did you know that in the Bible, David was 17 years old when he was anointed to be king, but yet he did not take the throne until he was 30?
 I'm sure during those 13 years there were plenty of times that David was tempted to think it wasn't going to happen.
 I'm sure he was tempted

-to get frustrated or even feel like a failure, thinking 'God, did I hear You?
-I thought You said You were going to do something great with my life, but nothing is going my way.'
-Here he was being faithful, but

-all those years he saw no sign of the promise coming to pass.
+Here he was being faithful, but all those years he saw no sign of the promise coming to pass."

-I'm sure David had to fight the same negative thoughts that we do; thoughts that were telling him "It's not going to happen.
+T'm sure David had to fight the same negative thoughts that were telling him 'lt's not going to happen.
 David, you didn't hear from God.
-Just accept it."
-The battle was taking place in his mind in our minds.
-During those times when it seems like you aren't getting any closer to seeing your dream come to pass, remember, the scripture tells us that through faith and patience we inherit the promises of God."
-Here's praying your faith is strong and your patience are in abundance and all of us will inherit the promises and accomplish the tasks He has in store for each of us.
-'Til next week, God bless.
+Just accept it.
+'The battle was taking place in his mind just like our battles take place in our minds.
+During those times when it seems like you aren't getting any closer to seeing your dream come to peaks, remember, the scripture tells us that through faith and patterne we inherit the promispatience we inherit the promis-es of God."

+es of God."

+Here's praying your faith is strong and your patience are in abundance and all of us will inherit the promises and accomplish the tasks He has in accomplish the tassession store for each of us.

+"Til next week, God bless.

 Cyclists are not a nuisance, an obstacle or in your way.
 In Kentucky, bicycles have the same rights to use roads and highways as cars and trucks.
 But keep in mind that cyclists are at greater risk of injury or death in the event of a wreck.
 That is why it is important to use caution and courtesy when you encounter a bicycle.
 Pass them only when it is clear, give them a few extra feet when passing, and never do anything to startle a cyclist, such as blowing your horn, passing too close or yelling at them.

 Save a life.
 Share the road.

 GOSPEL CONCERT

 Community United Methodist Church

 Burke Ave.
 (Near New Food City) Prestonsburg, KY • (606) 886-1416 August 30, at 6:00 p.m.

-Marlana Vanhoose Richard and Clark Sexton

-Nicholas Hites Emily Dillon Jerica Blair Mary Holbrook Pat Coleman and McDowell Trio
+Marlana Vanhoose Richard and Clark Sexton Emily Dillon Nicholas Hites Jerica Blair Mary Holbrook Pat Coleman and McDowell Trio

 Everyone Welcome!

 Camp Meeting Sept.
 2, 3, 4, and 5

-Faith Fellowship

-Allen, KY
+Faith Fellowship Allen, KY

 7 p.m.
 Nightly

-Saturday Night - Youth Night Featuring: VII Days Away

-Pastors Carl and Missy Woods

-The Times CLASSIFIEDS work for you!
+Saturday Night - Youth Night Featuring: VII Days Away Pastors Carl and Missy Woods work for you!
 Over 18,000 Readers every issue!

-sell - buy - rent - hire -find
+- buy -- rent

 Local Rates Include Online

 only \$5.50 for the first three lines, \$1.00 each additional line Bargain Basement - Items under \$100 - 3 lines, half price

 Yard Sale Ads - 1 Day \$5.00 - 3 days \$12.00 (30 words or less)

-"For Sale Special" 3 lines/ 3 days only